sp496/knowledge-base/spark/spark.md

 Nothing actually gets computed until you run this thing called action.
 So action is a method that instead of returning an RDD it returns an integer or something so we actually have to go out and compute soemthing.
-At this point, when you call count the system is gonna look at all the transformations you did and say okay, how am I going to turn these into a bunch of tasks and actually run them
+At this point, when you call count the system is gonna look at all the transformations you did and say okay, how am I going to turn these into a bunch of tasks and actually run them.

+So basically code gets converted into task objects.
+Or code gets put inside the task objects.

 #### RDD graph